 Alternatives to Insurance:

-As an alternative to buying insurance, Nebraska vehicle owners can post a $75,000 secured bond for every car and truck they own.
+As an alternative to buying insurance, Nebraska vehicle owners can post a $75,000 secured bond for every car and truck they own, or they can submit a cash deposit of equal value to the Nebraska State Treasurer.
 However, if you're at fault in an accident that costs more than $75,000, you'll be expected to pay for the difference.

 If you're a high-risk driver who can't buy a policy on the open market, you can apply for insurance through the Nebraska Automobile Insurance Plan.
 Applications for the plan are available through insurance agents licensed in the state.